gjermundgaraba/bjaanes.github.io/_posts/2015-03-15-learning-web-dev-series-part-4-im-doing-javascript.md

 # Node.js

 I spent some time looking at possible solutions for a back-end.
-I tried the Java route, but I don&#8217;t really love their approach.
+I tried the Java route, but I don't really love their approach.
 It just takes too much time for a simple solution.
-I looked at Parse (which I already know pretty well) and FireBase as a BaaS (Back-end as a Service) solution, but it felt wrong; I didn&#8217;t need anything super fancy &#8211; I just wanted a REST API I could use in my Angular app.
+I looked at Parse (which I already know pretty well) and FireBase as a BaaS (Back-end as a Service) solution, but it felt wrong; I didn't need anything super fancy - I just wanted a REST API I could use in my Angular app.
 Enters Node.js and Express.js.

-It&#8217;s so frickin&#8217; easy to create a simple back-end with node and express.
+It's so frickin' easy to create a simple back-end with node and express.
 Even getting up some persistence with MongoDB was a breeze.
-I mean, why make it complex and difficult if you don&#8217;t really need all that complexity?
+I mean, why make it complex and difficult if you don't really need all that complexity?
 I can fit my entire back-end logic into a small file as is (I will probably split it up later, but it works just fine for now).

 I learned the basics of node and express from codeschool, and googled my way to using mongojs (a MongoDB driver for node).
 Real easy!
 And fun!